 Achille Crawford is a Trainee Evaluator at McPin.
 He worked on An Equitable Recovery from Covid-19 as part of the Black Thrive Employment Project as a Community Peer Researcher.

-This is the first of three blogs in a series about the Black Thrive Employment project.
+This is the first of three blogs in a series about the Black Thrive Employment project – you can see the other two below.
 To read more about this research, please visit the project page here.